rfshelley/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-cloud-connected-device-types/building-the-service-manager.rst

 Getting initial device state
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Upon initial discovery of a device, you need to get the state of your device from the third party API.
+Upon initial discovery of a device, you need to get the state of your device from the third-party API.
 This would be the current status of various attributes of your device.
 You need to have a method defined in your Service Manager that is responsible for connecting to the API and to check for the updates.
 You set this method to be called from a poll method in your Device Handler, and in this case, it is called immediately on initialization.
 Here is a very simple example which doesn't take into account error checking for the ``http`` request.

 .. code-block:: groovy